-- 2.1.1 The key objective of national policy for managing waste17 is to protect the environment and human health by: - Preventing or reducing the generation of waste; - where its production is unavoidable, reducing the adverse impacts of its generation and management; and - reducing the overall impacts of the use of resources from which waste may arise and improving the efficiency of such use. - 2.1.2 The National Planning Policy for Waste 2014 (NPPW))18, associated Planning Practice Guidance19 and the Resources and Waste Strategy for England 2018 (RWS)20 currently set the planning policy context for waste management in England.
+- 2.1.1 The key objective of national policy for managing waste 18 is to protect the environment and human health by: - Preventing or reducing the generation of waste; - where its production is unavoidable, reducing the adverse impacts of its generation and management; and - reducing the overall impacts of the use of resources from which waste may arise and improving the efficiency of such use. - 2.1.2 The National Planning Policy for Waste 2014 (NPPW))19, associated Planning Practice Guidance20 and the Resources and Waste Strategy for England 2018 (RWS)21 currently set the planning policy context for waste management in England.
 Whilst the NPPF does not contain policies specific to waste, its principles remain relevant.
-The Waste Management Plan for England21 was updated in 2021 and signposts policies concerning waste management in England, in particular those included in the RWS and NPPW. - 2.1.3 Both NPPW and RWS require application of the Waste Hierarchy in priority order as one of the key principles of sustainable waste management.
-The 'Waste Hierarchy' identifies different ways of dealing with waste as set out in Figure 5 below.
-This shows that 'Prevention' is the most preferred option with 'Disposal' at the bottom being the option of last resort.
+The Waste Management Plan for England22 was updated in 2021 and signposts policies concerning waste management in England, in particular those included in the RWS and NPPW. - 2.1.3 In addition, policy affecting National Significant Infrastructure Projects which involve the management of waste is included in National Policy Statements.
+Principally this concerns the following: - Energy from Waste facilities with a power output of 50 megawatts or more; - Facilities capable of disposing of, or recovering, more than 30,000 tonnes of hazardous waste per year; and, - Large-scale wastewater treatment infrastructure (the plant must have a capacity exceeding a population equivalent of 500,000).